What Are the Dangers of Mold in a Home; How to Solve It?

 When bronchi become infected it can lead to asthma attacks or bronchitis.
 When the microscopic particles of mold are not expelled through coughing, this can even lead to pneumonia.
 Some common symptoms of pneumonia include coughing, fever, shortness of breath, and chest pain when breathing.

-Dangers of Mold for your House
+Dangers of Mold for Your House

 Apart from the above health-related issues, mold can also adversely affect the structural integrity of a house.
 This is typically called dry rot.
 Dry rot mostly affects wood, but it can also be found in other construction materials like plaster and bricks.
 If you’re thinking about selling your home you do not want to make one of the biggest home-selling mistakes by not addressing the mold problem.